abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 ![dirsearch results showing /images, /assets, /scripts, and robots.txt](./screenshots/4.png)

-`robots.txt` contains only the word "dale" — likely a username, worth keeping in mind for later.
+`robots.txt` contains only the word "dale", likely a username, worth keeping in mind for later.

 ![robots.txt containing the username "dale"](./screenshots/5.png)